 Logistics is a vital aspect of competing and winning in global markets.
 Learn the main types and functions of logistics and its benefits.

-In the world of shipping and logistics, Free on Board (FOB) is a common term, but not one that’s necessarily well understood.
+In the world of shipping and logistics, FOB, freight on board, or free on board, is a common term, but not one that’s necessarily well understood.

 Contrary to how it sounds, it’s doesn’t have anything to do with being free, but rather everything to do with the legalities of ownership and liability.

 Let’s drill down to understand this important commerce term.

 FOB is a term used in shipping to indicate when the ownership and liability of goods shipped transfers from buyer to seller and who is legally responsible for goods damaged or destroyed during shipping.

 Purchase orders between a vendor and a client usually contain FOB terms, regardless of domestic or international shipping.

 Depending on the volume and replacement cost of items a company ships, FOB terms can impact the cost of inventory, shipping, and insurance.